 Plymouth’s lakes and rolling terrain provide a picturesque backdrop for one of the nation’s premier park systems.
-It includes 164 miles of city, state and regional trails and 1,670 acres of park land.
-The city is committed to providing high quality park and open space systems that offer a balance of active and passive recreational opportunities.
-Information about snow removal.
+It includes 174 miles of city, state and regional trails and 1,855 acres of park land.

-A variety of facilities and programs make up the Plymouth parks and recreation system.
-These facilities and programs are grouped as follows:
+A variety of features make up Plymouth's nationally accredited parks and recreation system.

 - Northwest Greenway

-The city works to ensure that the park system continues to offer quality amenities.
-That means that parks are often under construction or renovation.
-Follow the link below to find out what is new in Plymouth parks.
+View a list of parks in Plymouth.
+The city works to ensure that the park system continues to offer quality amenities, which means that parks are often under construction or renovation.

 Park Hours and Regulations